 Vondelpark is the most popular park in the Netherlands with 120 acres and 10 million annual visitors.
 It is located in Amsterdam-Zuid just west of Leidseplein and Museumplein (Rijksmuseum and Van Gogh Museum).
 There are multiple entrances with nearby tram/bus stops.

-The park was named after Joost van den Vondel, a Dutch poet.
-It opened in 1865 (named Nieuwe Park until 1867) and is home to many playgrounds, restaurants, and activities year-round.
 During the summer, there is an Openluchttheater (Open Air Theater) with music and dance performances.
 Even during the off-season, the park is a wonderful area to relax and explore with a rose garden, other plants/trees, sculptures, and birds along the many winding paths.

 Groot Melkhuis

-We walked to Groot Melkhuis for lunch and unfortunately realized it was closed.
-Turns out, they shortened their hours for the winter with closures on Mondays and Tuesdays starting the day we arrived.
 So we came back on our last day in Amsterdam for an early dinner.
 Other places to eat in Vondelpark include De Vondeltuin (closed during winter) and ‘t Blauwe Theehuis with many others just outside the park.

 Groot Melkhuis is located towards the center of Vondelpark.
 The closest entrances are from Kattenlaan and Gerard Brandtstraat.
 It is a self-service cafe with a large fenced-in playground attached to the outdoor seating.
-It was perfect for us to enjoy our snacks (Bitterballen, Poffertjes, and Friet) while keeping an eye on Evan playing.
-The restrooms also have a changing station.
-We were there on a Saturday afternoon and there was a bounce house along with an arts and crafts table set up in the playground.
+The location was perfect for us to enjoy our snacks (Bitterballen, Poffertjes, and Friet) while keeping an eye on the kids playing.

 The Heineken Experience

-The Heineken Experience is housed inside the historic original Heineken brewery.
-It was built in 1867 and was a working brewery until 1988 when production was moved to a more modern building on the outskirts of the city.
-It opened to the public in 1991 for tours and was revamped in 2008 with more attractions to create the “experience.”
+They opened to the public in 1991 for tours and revamped in 2008 with more attractions to create the “experience.”
 Inside, you can go on a self-guided tour through the 4 story building that houses a museum with the history of the company and artifacts, interactive games, and beer drinking.

-This was a great start to our trip for a beer lover like Chad.
-It also worked out well that Claire fell asleep just as we were heading into the building.
 There (obviously) wasn’t much for young toddlers, so we were able to focus more on the exhibits.
 Evan enjoyed “the big room with all the wheels.”

 I also loved “the big room” with the large copper vats and beautiful windows.
-You will learn about how beer is made and there are plenty of places throughout the tour for some fun photo ops.
+You will learn about how beer is made and there are plenty of places throughout the tour for some fun photo opportunities.

 Chad learned about the proper way to pour a beer (and drink it) and how to say cheers in Dutch- Proost.
 There are some fun games that include dancing, how well you can pour a beer, and sports.
 You will also see how the bottles and advertisements have changed over the years and can create your own personalized bottle.